infinum/wordpress-handbook/vagrant.md

 In our case we connect via Wi-Fi, so choose 1.
 If you're connecting via ethernet, you'll need to select that as your network bridge.

+There are two ways to enable inspecting your theme on mobile

+### xip.io service

 Once your vagrant finishes provisioning your can ssh to it

 `vagrant ssh`